 All that opportunity also means that every facility within at least a 25-mile radius is fighting for people from the same worker pool, which isn’t getting any bigger.
 Unfortunately, it isn’t uncommon for workers to move around to four or five warehouses in a couple of years.
 After all, the basic skills needed are easily transferred warehouse to warehouse.

-And this doesn’t even take into account traditional warehousing networks that have typically clustered facilities jockeying for the same workers.
-In other words, the distribution network of just about everything is much more complex and competitive than what it was a mere five years ago.
+This scenario is similar for manufacturing internal logistics operations, which typically clustered facilities jockeying for the same workers.
+In other words, manufacturing just about everything is much more complex and competitive than what it was a mere five years ago.

 That means there’s a whole lot of hiring going on.
-Unfortunately, hiring workers is not a core competency of most warehouses.
+Unfortunately, hiring workers is not a core competency of most internal logistics operations.
 And that’s proven day-in and day-out.
 Constant turnover is a drain on resources for HR departments.

 Turnover is Costly